Table of Contents

 All products are ordered directly from Climkit.

-In most cases, installation can be performed by the installer without an on-site intervention by a Climkit technician.
+In the majority of cases, the installation can be carried out by the installer without the on-site intervention of a Climkit technician.

 Telephone assistance is available if necessary during commissioning.